Version control is the act of managing changes over time. Learn the benefits of version control and how Crema uses it to create digital products.

 There’s something distinctive—something special—about your product.
-At Crema, we pick the right supporting technologies to take care of the basics, allowing us focus on that something special.
+At Crema, we pick the right supporting technologies to take care of the basics, allowing us to focus on that something special.
 Our main goal is to create something that is reliable, of good quality, but also gets your product in front of customers faster, ensuring you’ll be ready to hire your own product team when the time is right.
 Because of that, we lean heavily on out of the box frameworks that handle a lot of the heavy lifting for us, have great communities behind them, and allow us to focus on those special parts of your application.

 With our move to using React for our front-end, that means we’re creating RESTful API’s that communicate with the front-end using HTTP requests to GET, PUT, POST, or DELETE data.
 Whoa.
 Slow down.
 What?!
 That’s just a fancy way of saying that we’re moving data around with some well-proven industry standards.